Aldershot (constituency): Constituency profile

 The constituency is located in the north-east of Hampshire and includes the towns of Aldershot and Farnborough, the smaller town of Blackwater and the centre and east of Yateley.

 The area is strongly associated with the British Armed Forces; Farnborough Airport was formerly used by the Royal Air Force and now primarily serves business aviation, and Aldershot is home to Aldershot Garrison, a military town with a population of over 10,000.
 The area is more affluent than the national average, with 2021 Census data showing 51.1% of households in Rushmoor district (which contains Aldershot and Farnborough) having no indicators of deprivation compared to 48.3% across England and Wales.
 Hart district, which includes Blackwater and Yateley, was named the UK's most desirable place to live by Halifax in 2011.

-The constituency's population is 79% white but contains a relatively high proportion of Buddhists, who make up 4.7% of Rushmoor district's population.
+The constituency's population is 79% white but contains a relatively high proportion of Nepalese Buddhists, who make up 4.7% of Rushmoor district's population.
 This is the highest percentage of any local authority in England and Wales.